SpenceKonde/megaTinyCore/megaavr/extras/NotesOnPeripherals.md

   PORTA.OUTTGL=0x40;
 }
 ```

-Which is why one normally writes busy-wait and cycle-counting stuff using inline assembly!
+This is a shining example of why one normally writes busy-wait and cycle-counting stuff using inline assembly.
+The optimizer is very hard to intentionally confuse to make it not optimize something (and very easy to unintentionally confuse such that it either misses obvious optimizations or breaks in places where you were playing fast and loose with the C standard).